-Report: Firm at center of Facebook privacy scandal to close
+Data firm at center of Facebook privacy scandal will close

-NEW YORK (AP) — The data firm at the center of Facebook’s privacy debacle is closing its doors, according to a published report.
+NEW YORK (AP) — The data firm at the center of Facebook’s privacy scandal is declaring bankruptcy and shutting down.

+In a statement, Cambridge Analytica says it has been “vilified” for actions it says are both legal and widely accepted as part of online advertising.
+The firm says the media furor stripped it of its customers and suppliers, forcing it to close.

 Cambridge Analytica has been linked to Donald Trump’s 2016 presidential campaign.
 The British firm suspended CEO Alexander Tayler in April amid investigations.